 - Everything's Better with Dinosaurs

-- Flanderization: He was originally called Pterry-Dactyl and was Captain Carl's right-hand pet in the stage show.
+- Flanderization: He was originally called Pterry-Dactyl and was Captain Carl's right-hand pet (similar to a Pirate Parrot) in the stage show.
 Later became Pee-wee's pet.

 - Odd Friendship: With Globey.

 - Ptero Soarer

 Wayne WhiteA red-headed marionette, who acts like stereotypical 1950s greaser/school bully.
 Conceived as kind of an "Anti-Howdy Doody".